America Is 5% Of The World’s Population, Yet It Is Home To 25% Of The World’s Prisoners , Yet The Majority Of Those Imprisoned Are African Americans

 Passed By Congress On January 31, 1865 ratified by the states on December 6, 1865.

-The plantation to prison pipeline was birthed from this idea and Duvernay’s 13th chronicles the line from beginning- to-end which created a loophole to round up African Americans into the prison industrial complex.
+The plantation to prison pipeline was birthed from this idea and Duvernay’s 13th film chronicles that ‘line’ from its essence; which created a loophole to round up African Americans into the prison industrial complex.

 Here’s few take away’s, I got from this film:

 The ‘Jim Crow Laws’ [Reagan presidency], ‘FBI Crackdowns’ [Nixon presidency], ‘The War On Drugs’ [Bush presidency] and Bill’s Clinton 1994 ‘Crime Bill’ and ‘Mandatory Sentencing’ were all contributing factors of mass incarceration and with each decade the number of inmates grew significantly higher.

 Clinton set up the infrastructure to incarcerate a mass of persons of color when he proposed in his 1994 ‘Crime Bill’.
 His three strike rule, and mandatory sentencing replace the role of parole and as a result many African Americans were charged with non-violent drug offenders, yet they received longer sentences than any other racial groups.

 The Goal Simply Put Was – “Blacks Get Hurt More Than Whites”

 Woodrow Wilson made the first ‘Birth Of A Nation’ film – and it was not about Nat Turner.
 The film debut following the passing of the 13th amendment deeming the ‘black male’ as a severe threat to society and a danger to white women.

 George W. Bush [senior] won his election over George Dukakis by ‘criminalizing blacks’.